-- the financial asset is held within the Bank's business model whose objective is to hold financial assets in order to collect contractual cash flows ("hold to collect or HTC"); and, - the contractual terms of the instrument give rise on specified dates to cash flows that are SPPI on the principal amount outstanding.
+• the asset is held within the Bank's business model whose objective is to hold financial assets in order to collect contractual cash flows ("hold to collect or HTC"); and,

+• the contractual terms of the instrument give rise on specified dates to cash flows that are solely payments of principal and interest (SPPI) on the principal amount outstanding.

-Financial assets meeting these criteria are measured initially at fair value and are subsequently measured at amortized cost using the effective interest method, less allowance for expected credit loss (ECL).
+All financial assets meeting these criteria are measured initially at fair value plus transaction costs.
+These are subsequently measured at amortized cost using the effective interest method, less any impairment in value.

 Where the business model is to hold assets to collect contractual cash flows, the Bank assesses whether the financial instruments' cash flows represent SPPI.
-In making this assessment, the Bank considers whether the contractual cash flows are consistent with a basic lending arrangement, i.e., interest includes only consideration for the time value of money, credit risk, other basic lending risks and a profit margin that is consistent with a basic lending arrangement.
-Where the contractual terms introduce exposure to risk or volatility that are inconsistent with a basic lending arrangement, the related financial asset is classified and measured at FVTPL.
+In making this assessment, the Bank considers whether the contractual cash flows are consistent with a basic lending arrangement, i.e., interest includes only consideration for the time value of money, credit risk, other basic lending risks and a profit margin that is consistent with a basic lending arrangement [see Note 3.1(b)].

-The Bank's financial assets measured at amortized cost include those presented in the statement of financial position as Cash, Due from BSP, Due from Other Banks, Loans Arising from Reverse Repurchase Agreements, Loans and Receivables, and Accrued rent receivables and Rental and other deposits (presented under Other Resources account).
+Where the contractual terms introduce exposure to risk or volatility that are inconsistent with a basic lending arrangement, the related financial asset is classified and measured at FVPL.
+The Bank's financial assets at amortized cost are presented in the statement of financial position as Cash, Due from BSP, Due from Other Banks, Loans Arising from Reverse Repurchase Agreements, Loans and Receivables, and Accrued rent receivables and Rental and other deposits (presented under Other Resources account).